-- 4. Minors (under the age of 18): Minors should not have an eligibility determination completed separately from their parents or guardians unless they are emancipated.
+- 3. Minors (under the age of 18): Minors should not have an eligibility determination completed separately from their parents or guardians unless they are emancipated.
 Exception to this requirement is made for the following reasons: - a.
 A minor who has a child and obtains medical care for the child (the minor parent is legally responsible for the cost of care); - b.
-Examination and treatment for sexually transmitted diseases; - c.
+Examination and treatment for sexually transmitted diseases, including HIV; - c.
 Examination and treatment for alcohol and/or drug addiction; - d.
 Obstetrical and gynecological procedures, birth control procedures, supplies, or information.
-If the parents of a minor child who is pregnant have insurance to cover that child, but the insurance excludes pregnancy of the minor and the parents are claiming financial responsibility for her, that child is not considered emancipated and should be rated based on the parent's income.
-If the parents do not qualify for the program, then she cannot be covered under CICP. - e.
+If the parents of a minor child who is pregnant have insurance to cover that child, but the insurance excludes pregnancy of the minor and the parents are claiming financial responsibility for the child, that child is not considered emancipated and should be rated based on the parents' income.
+If the parents do not qualify for CICP, then the child cannot be covered under CICP. - e.
 Voluntary mental health services, but only if the minor is fifteen years old or older; - f.
-Treatment or testing for HIV; and - g.
-Confidential Teen Services Program Minors in this program are rated without consideration of their parent's income under the conditions described.
+Confidential Teen Services Program Minors in this program are rated without consideration of their parents' income under the conditions described.
 Therefore, when minors seek services and claim no income other than the parents' income, they will be charged the nominal or lowest copay offered.
-If the minor declares personal income, e.g., part-time job, that income will be used in determining the rating. - 5.
-Emancipated Minors: "Emancipated juvenile", pursuant to [19-2-511, C.R.S.], means "a juvenile over fifteen years of age and under eighteen years of age who has, with the real or apparent assent of the juvenile's parents, demonstrated independence from the juvenile's parents in matters of care, custody, and earnings.
-The term may include, but shall not be limited to, any such juvenile who has the sole responsibility for the juvenile's own support, who is married, or who is in the military." - 6.
-Communal Groups: Do not include unrelated members of religious orders and communal living groups on the same application.
-Each unrelated member must complete a separate application. - 7.
-Household Members Outside of Colorado: If a household member lives outside of Colorado, including in a foreign country, that individual is not a Colorado resident.
-However, the member can be counted in household size if the responsible party demonstrates or attests that they provide more than 50% of the member's support. - 8.
-Household Members Eligible for SSI, Child Support and Foster Care: Include household members receiving cash assistance.
-Household members receiving only cash assistance can receive care under the CICP if they are not Health First Colorado eligible.
+If the minor declares personal income, e.g., part-time job, that income will be used in determining their rating. - 4.
+Emancipated Minors: "Emancipated juvenile", as defined in 19-1-103 (45) C.R.S, means "a juvenile over fifteen years of age and under eighteen years of age who has, with the real or apparent assent of the juvenile's parents, demonstrated independence from the juvenile's parents in matters of care, custody, and earnings.
+The term may include, but shall not be limited to, any such juvenile who has the sole responsibility for the juvenile's own support, who is married, or who is in the military."